WIACT Native Trees for Education Program

 Dawa Dawa Tree

 About Dawa Dawa tree: This tree is well known for the smell that the paste from the seeds produces.
 If you have dawa dawa in your house, you may have a problem with rats.
 The paste used in soups and sauces may need to be stored outside of the house.
 The fleshy part covering the seed that is not yellow can be mixed with dirt to form a cement like substance for use as the floor in traditional houses.
 Most of the tree has traditional uses but also is used as a shade tree.
-The long stems that are attached to the red ball are used by the children in games to tickle one another.
+Children use the long stems with red seed ball to tickle one another.

 ROSEWOOD TREE, Jenkklia

 About Rosewood tree: This tree has been exploited by foreign interests due to the value of the wood.
-It is not found now near roads or towns due to the extensive logging.
-Wood has been used for beams in the roofs of houses due to the strength of the wood.
-Leaves are used in traditional medicine.
-The seed is called the rabbit show.
+It is no longer seen near roads or towns due to the extensive logging.
+Its strong wood has been used for beams in the roofs of houses; the leaves are used in traditional medicine.
+Its seed is known as "the rabbit shoe."

 K'CHE (ANKYE) TREE